Exercise Internal Look

-Internal Look is a major planning wargame exercise of US Central Command.
-Up to 1990 often held annually, it is now biennial.
-From 1983 to 1990, it was often focused on a rapid deployment of U.S. forces to the Zagros Mountains in Iran, where they would have attempted to stop an expected Soviet invasion by the Soviet Southern Strategic Direction.
+Internal Look is a biennial wargame exercise sponsored by the United States Joint Chiefs of Staff and coordinated by the United States Central Command.
+From 1983 to 1990, it was focused on rapid deployment of U.S. forces to the Zagros Mountains in Iran, where they would have attempted to stop an expected Soviet invasion by the Soviet Southern Strategic Direction.
 The Southern Strategic Direction, headquartered in Baku, would have consisted of the Transcaucasus Military District, North Caucasus Military District, Turkestan Military District and follow-on forces.

 1990s

-It proved to be prophetic during July 1990, when held just prior to the Iraqi invasion of Kuwait by Saddam Hussein's army.
-As noted above, US Central Command's wartime mission as envisaged during Cold War days was to stop the Soviets from seizing the precious Iranian oil fields.
-When General Norman Schwarzkopf took over the reins of Central Command he decided to review this mission.
-In his perceived opinion the threat was no longer from the Soviet Armed Forces, but from Saddam's Iraqi Army.
-Accordingly, he tasked his operational staff to play up a fresh scenario wherein Iraq would attack Saudi Arabia.
+The exercise was held during July 1990, prior to the Iraqi invasion of Kuwait by Saddam Hussein's army.
+General Norman Schwarzkopf revised the original threat in the exercise to be the Saddam-commanded Iraqi Army.
+Accordingly, he tasked his operational staff to write a scenario where Iraq would attack Saudi Arabia.

-The exercise was conducted with the setting up of a mock headquarters at Hurlburt Field, and Duke Field in Florida, sponsored by the Joint Warfare Center (JWC) computer wargaming simulation agency.
+The exercise was conducted by setting up a mock headquarters at Hurlburt Field and Duke Field in Florida, sponsored by the Joint Warfare Center (JWC) computer wargaming simulation agency.
 The scenario envisioned a force of 300,000 soldiers, 3,200 tanks and 640 combat planes being amassed in south Iraq prior to attacking the Arabian Peninsula.
 Central Command's operational role required them to prevent seizure of Saudi oil fields, shipping ports and refineries.

-The lessons learned during this war game proved invaluable for the Coalition forces during their initial buildup for Desert Shield especially with regards to the logistic management of the forces.
-Many planners would just turn around and say "hey we just did this on Internal Look, right".
-General Schwarzkopf's astute foresight and in-depth understanding of the Arab politics coupled with a desire to have Central Command ready for any contingency scenario was the cornerstone of the success that was to follow in the days of Desert Storm.
+The exercise helped inform decisions taken by Coalition forces during their initial buildup for Desert Shield, especially with regards to the logistic management of the forces.

-GlobalSecurity.org later reported that Internal Look 96 commenced March 20, 1996, at Camp Blanding, an Army National Guard facility near the town of Starke in northeast Florida.
+Internal Look 96 commenced on March 20, 1996, at Camp Blanding, an Army National Guard facility near the town of Starke in northeast Florida.
 It was CENTCOM's largest domestic training exercise.
 The eight-day exercise involved approximately 4,000 active duty and reserve soldiers, sailors, airmen, Marines, and civilians from the Department of Defense and other supporting agencies.

 Previously last held in 1990, Internal Look was scheduled at the time to become a biennial event.
-However, Internal Look 98 was cancelled due to 'real-world events' (probably the chain of events that led to Operation Desert Fox).
+However, Internal Look 98 was cancelled due to events that led to Operation Desert Fox.

-From 7–17 November 2000, CENTCOM executed Internal Look 01, by establishing a Contingency Forward Headquarters and simulating the execution of one of the principal plans.
-The exercise trialled a number of military messaging systems for SIPRNET and NIPRNET.
+From 7–17 November 2000, CENTCOM executed Internal Look 01 by establishing a Contingency Forward Headquarters and simulating the execution of one of the principal plans.
+The exercise trialed a number of military messaging systems for SIPRNET and NIPRNET.